Complete-the-Code/ctc2-phase-1/README.md

 [Join the madness and complete the code](https://discord.gg/dbrand)

 ## Current solve status
 Currently unsolved.
 Awaiting for more symbols since robot 069 confirmed that [there are more](https://twitter.com/dbrand/status/1384317000890130433) on Twitter.

-### Known characters: `CEEDDHOORTTW`
+### Known characters: `CEEDDHOORTTWS`

 ![Status](CTC2.png)